Rock 'n' Roll History for

 September 26

-Universal, Warner Brothers, Sony and several other record labels filed a law suit against the operators of YouTube-mp3.org, a service that allows its users to remove audio from videos streamed on YouTube.
-The court action, launched against a German company, alleged that "tens, or even hundreds, of millions of tracks are illegally copied and distributed by stream ripping services each month."
+Universal, Warner Brothers, Sony and several other record labels filed a law suit against the operators of YouTube-mp3.org, a service that allowed its users to remove audio from videos streamed on YouTube.
+The court action, launched against a German company, alleged that "tens, or even hundreds of millions of tracks are illegally copied and distributed by stream ripping services each month."
+Following the litigation, the website agreed to shut down.

 2021 - ClassicBands.com